Empire Theory, Part II: Power Dynamics

 Outside is the group that is not within high’s empire.
 Outside is composed of all empires and players outside of high’s zone of coordination.
 As such, outside will include competitors of high, as high will be competing with other empires for expansion.

-Outside can also aim for opportunistic collaboration to achieve a particular end without aiming to merge.
+Outside can also aim for opportunistic collaboration to achieve a particular end without aiming to merge with their collaborator.
 An example would be the cooperation between the French company Sud Aviation and the British Aircraft Corporation to develop the world’s first supersonic passenger airline, the Concorde.
 The alliance is narrow, with the intent to produce a particular piece of technology.

 The Dynamics of Interactions